This post may contain affiliate links. Please read my disclosure and privacy policy.

 - 1/3 cup unsweetened cocoa powder

-- Optional: 2 to 4 tablespoons miniature semisweet chocolate chips
+- Optional: 1/4 cup miniature semisweet chocolate chips

 Instructions

 - Divide batter equally among prepared cups.
-If desired, sprinkle tops with chocolate chips.
+If desired, sprinkle the tops with miniature chocolate chips.

 Notes